learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 ```

 However, using the computed member access operator (`[]`) is still _destructive_
-— it modifies the original array.
+— it modifies the original `Array`.
 There's a _nondestructive_ way to replace or
-add items at arbitrary points within an array, and it involves two of the
+add items at arbitrary points within an `Array`, and it involves two of the
 concepts we learned earlier.

 ### Slicing and Spreading

 Combining `.slice()` and the spread operator allows us to replace elements
-_nondestructively_, leaving the original array unharmed:
+_nondestructively_, leaving the original `Array` unharmed:

 ```js
 const menu = ['Jalapeno Poppers', 'Cheeseburger', 'Fish and Chips', 'French Fries', 'Onion Rings'];